-Hopefully, you're better prepared than I am.
-You see, last week, both of my kids were home sick and in the hubbub of taking care of them, I forgot all about this festive little holiday.
-While Daniele was busy creating all sorts of Valentine's Day crafts, I was busy Lysoling the dickens out of every surface in my home!
+Hopefully, you’re better prepared than I am.
+You see, last week, both of my kids were home sick and in the midst of taking care of them, I forgot all about this festive little holiday.
+While Daniele was busy creating all sorts of Valentine’s Day crafts, I was busy cleaning the dickens out of every surface in my home!

 Instead, I’ll be in Albany for a Legislative Awareness Day where I will be speaking with our legislators about decisions that are being made that will determine what type of mental health services will be available to children, youth and families in New York state.
 So even though I’m sad to miss the day’s activities with my family, I’m proud to know that I’m taking a stand with many other people today, and reminding our legislators that Mental Health Matters.

 But, even though I know that Mental Health Matters, my little ones are way too young to understand.
-All they know is that Chocolate Treats On Valentine's Day Really Matters.
-Luckily, I have a super-fast Last Minute Fudge recipe up my sleeve and have made two batches of delicious fudge for my little gremlins.
+All they know is that Chocolate Treats On Valentine’s Day Really Matters.
+Luckily, I have a super-fast Five Minute Fudge recipe up my sleeve and have made two batches of delicious fudge for my little gremlins.
+But, to be perfectly honest, it might be more like six minute fudge – but the point is – it’s lightening fast to make!

 If you’re looking for a special treat, on Valentine’s Day or any day for that matter, this fudge recipe will do the trick.
 It’s fast, it’s easy, and insanely versatile.
 Plus, it makes you look like a creative genius in the kitchen – even though it’s not “real” fudge.
 Oh well…

-OH MY GOD, I FORGOT IT'S VALENTINE'S DAY – LAST MINUTE FUDGE!
+FIVE MINUTE FUDGE (OH MY GOD, I FORGOT IT’S VALENTINE’S DAY)

 (Otherwise known as Carnation’s Famous Fudge Recipe)